dkoh2018/itsdavidoh.com/_posts/blog5.md

 personally, i believe in generating more income and worrying about taxes when the bag accumulates but that's another skillset.

-so here's the breakdown:

 # 1) get a rental property ("no kidding")

 buying a rental property helps in strategically generating losses that offset w-2 income.

 # 2) make your str active

-usually, properties are classified as passive. but if the average stay is less than 7 days, the short-term-rental (str) isn’t considered a rental activity (section 1.469-1t(e)(3)(ii))
+usually, properties are classified as passive. but if the average stay is less than 7 days, the short-term-rental (str) isn't considered a rental activity (section 1.469-1t(e)(3)(ii))

 # 3) material participation (irs pub.
 925)